Average Calculator

 Example

-Assume Jasmine received 15 instead of 92 for international studies.
+Assume Jasmine received a 15 instead of a 92 for International Studies.
 What is the new median score for the subjects Jasmine took last semester?

 Solution

-As the first step, we will arrange all scores as an array.
-Let’s arrange our data in ascending order.
+Again, our first step is to arrange all scores as an array in ascending order.

 $$The\ position\ of\ the\ median = \left( \frac{n+1}{2} \right)^{th}item = \left( \frac{7+1}{2} \right)^{th}item = 4^{th}item$$

-Now, we will check what is the 4th item of our data set.
-It is 84 and represents the data set's median.
+Now, we check the 4th item of our new dataset.
+It is 81, which represents the dataset's new median.